SeeuSim/dogehalla/README.md

 1. Using `psql` or your system PostgreSQL client, setup a database instance and configure the `DATABASE_URL` in the `.env` as per the format given.
 2. Start your own Redis server and paste the URL in `src/server/db/connectRedis.ts` under `redisUrl`.
 3. Run `pnpm db:migrate && pnpm db:push` to migrate your database.
 If using `npm`, replace `pnpm` with `npm run`.

-### **Docker Setup**

-You only need this section if you have Docker on your system, as well as Docker Compose.

-1. Run `docker-compose up -d`.
-Your databases will then be setup automatically.
-2. Run `pnpm db:migrate && pnpm db:push` to migrate your database.
-If using `npm`, replace `pnpm` with `npm run`.

 ### **JWT Setup**